ahmadawais/shades-of-purple-vscode/demo/markdown.md

 function sum( x, y ) { return x + y; }
 ```

-Cool markdown, the syntax is hidden and you can just write stuff.
+> Cool markdown block-quote, the syntax is hidden and you can just write stuff.